Adding a New Form

 Adding Fields

 Fields can be added, edited, and removed here.
-Either click on any form to add it, or drag and drop from the window to the builder space.
+Either click on any field to add it, or drag and drop from the window to the builder space.
 When you drag and drop into the space, you’ll see a green line appear.
 Wherever the green line is, that’s where your field will fall when you let go of it.

 Editing Fields

 I want to make my email field required, so here I’ve clicked on the Email field and toggled on the Required Field setting.
-You can see the change reflected in the builder by the red asterisk that appears:
+You can see the change reflected in the builder by the red asterisk that appears.

 Deleting Fields

-With the First Name field being changed to just “Name”, I no longer want the Last Name field on the form.
-When you hover over any field, you’ll see a gear icon appear:
+With the First Name field being changed to just Name, I no longer want the Last Name field on the form.
+When you hover over any field, you’ll see a gear icon appear.

-Hovering over the gear icon expands it to show three options: the gear icon itself (opens the field settings window), a trash can (deletes the field) and a copy icon (duplicates the field):
+Hovering over the gear icon expands it to show three options:

 Emails and Actions